-Construction contracts of higher values commonly have arbitration clauses.
-Arbitration is well consolidated in the Portuguese jurisdiction and is ruled by Law no. 63/2011, of December 14th.
-Arbitration usually starts with a notice to all interested parties defining the object of the dispute, presenting evidences and arguments, and nominating an arbiter.
+Construction contracts of a higher value commonly have arbitration clauses.
+Arbitration is well consolidated in the Portuguese jurisdiction and is ruled by Law no. 63/2011 of 14 December.
+Arbitration usually starts with a notice to all interested parties defining the object of the dispute, presenting evidence and arguments, and nominating an arbiter.
 The counterparties are given the opportunity to present their evidence and arguments and (dis)agree with the nominated arbiter, or nominate their own arbiter, when the arbitration is to be held by a group of three arbiters.
 In the latter case, the two nominated arbiters shall nominate the third, who will preside.
-Awards are taken in accordance with the Portuguese statutory rules, unless the parties should choose that the arbiters shall decide according to equity.
+Awards are taken according to the Portuguese statutory rules, unless the parties should choose that the arbiters shall decide according to equity.
 The arbiters may also determine injunctions.
 Decisions are binding between parties, although those taken according to statutory rules may be appealed to the State courts if the parties previously agreed so.
 Decisions may be revoked by the State courts if void.